Komalharini237/Komalharini237/README.md

 - 👋 Hi there!
-I'm @Komalharini237, a passionate Bioinformatician on a mission to bridge the gap between biology and data science.
+I'm @Komalharini237, a Bioinformatician with a heart set on merging biology with the magic of data science.

-- 🔬 With expertise in both biology and computation, I'm driven by curiosity to explore new frontiers in bioinformatics and data science.
-Whether unraveling genome mysteries or decoding complex biological patterns,  I'm always eager to dive headfirst into new challenges.
+- 🔬 With expertise in both realms, I'm on a quest to explore new frontiers in bioinformatics and data science, decoding genome mysteries and complex biological patterns.

-- 💼 From handling and analyzing Next Generation Sequencing (NGS) data to leading the backend development of in-house applications, I've immersed myself in the dynamic intersection of biology and technology.
+- 💻 From handling NGS data to crafting innovative solutions, I pour my soul into every line of code, driven by the desire to create tangible impacts in bioinformatics and data science.

+- 💼 Fueled by my love for coding with a deep interest in biology, I'm determined to make waves in the STEAM community by diving headfirst into the dynamic world where biology meets technology.

 - 🌱 When I'm not immersed in the world of bioinformatics, you'll find me indulging in my other passions, from performing arts to stargazing.
-As an avid theatre enthusiast and writer, I find solace in the creative expression of the arts, which complements my analytical pursuits perfectly.
+As an avid theatre enthusiast and wordsmith, I find solace in the art of creation, a perfect harmony to my analytical pursuits.

 - 💡 I believe that the true magic happens at the intersection of passion and purpose.
-If you're interested in collaborating on groundbreaking projects that push the boundaries of bioinformatics and data science, I'd love to connect!
+If you're interested in collaborating on groundbreaking projects that push the boundaries of bioinformatics, development and data, I'd love to connect!

-- 📫 Reach out to me via email at kharinirt237@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/komalharini-tiwari/
+- 📫 Reach me at kharinirt237@gmail.com or LinkedIn: https://www.linkedin.com/in/komalharini-tiwari/

-- 💞️ Let's embark on this exciting journey together and unlock the mysteries of the biological world, one line of code at a time!
+- 💞️ Let's embark on this exciting journey together and unlock the mysteries of the STEAM world, one line of code at a time!

 <!---
 Komalharini237/Komalharini237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.